alanwagner/FhSiteKit/README.md

 ### 2. Modify `index.php`

-This will make methods of `FhSiteKit\FhskCore\FhskSite\Core\Site` available via the autoloader even before the modules have been processed.
+This will make methods of `FhSiteKit\FhskCore\Site` available via the autoloader even before the modules have been processed.

 ```diff
 // Setup autoloading